 Anson Roger Graves age 60 around 1904

 A history of Campbell County and Gillette organized by family name.
 Includes many photos and poems.
-[Belle_Fourche]
+[Belle_Fourche-1991]

 A collection of articles, letters, photos, and other biographical pieces about Timber Jack Joe (Joseph Earnest Lynde) including one news report about his parents who homesteaded around Gillette.
-[Mountain_Man]
+[Mountain_Man-1981]

 Biography of Timber Jack Joe (Joseph Earnest Lynde) including his time spent growing up in Gillette.
-[Sacred_Times]
+[Sacred_Times-2000]

 Ghost written biography of Josephine M. Winters Tharp documenting her life including time spent homesteading near Gillette.
-[Life_Homestead]
+[Life_Homestead-2002]

-The book puts an apostrophe in Devils Tower; a common and forgivable mistake, but then it claims Devils Tower is in Gillette.
 Devils Tower is not in Gillette, it isn't even in the same county.
 Devils Tower is over 60 miles away by car and there are several other cities that are much closer to it.
+[Devils_Tower]

 John C. Ostlund's autobiography covering the many years he spent in Gillette with many photos of the early days of the city.
-[Quite_Life]
+[Quite_Life-2000]

 John Chapman Ostlund at Mount Pisgah Cemetery block Q, lot 25

-Biography of western painter Jake Benson by his granddaughter.
-Mitchell catalogues every Benson painting made include Shipping Time and Good Old Days.
-Book includes several photos of Gillette and Benson's murals which are no longer around.
+Benson's granddaughter wrote this biography of western painter Jake Benson.
+The author catalogued every Benson painting made include Shipping Time and Good Old Days.
+There are several photos of Gillette and Benson's murals some of which are no longer exist.

 Shipping Time.
 Gillette, Wyo.
 Several other Benson paintings have a similar scene of a cowboy riding a bucking horse through a campfire.
 [Shipping_Time]